 If you want to export your protocols, they have to be saved in the protocol management.
 To export protocols, click on the Protocols repository icon, select the protocols and click Export button (see the image below).
 The protocols are downloaded as .eln files, which can be then easily imported into other sciNote account.

-When exporting the items from the Custom repositories (right next to the Protocols repository icon) and samples from the Sample table (access from the Project's experiment overview - see the image below), they are exported in a .csv file format.
+The items from the Custom repositories (right next to the Protocols repository icon) and samples from the Sample table (access from the Project's experiment overview - see the image below), are exported in a .csv file format.
 You will receive email with a link where you can download it.

 After you export all the necessary data, log into the other sciNote account and import all the protocols, custom repository items and samples by clicking the Import button, which is next to the Export button.